 In this segment of “Office Optional with Larry English,” Larry discusses the importance of good ergonomic environments for your remote work employees.

-The remote worker typing away while lounging on a comfy couch or bed is a familiar image.
+A remote worker typing away while lounging on a comfy couch or bed is a familiar image.
 When employees do this routinely, however, they can develop musculoskeletal disorders (MSD), which is not only bad news for their quality of life but also impacts business via increased healthcare costs and decreased productivity.

 Companies that wish to permanently adopt remote work must do more than simply send workers home with a laptop.
 Ensuring remote employees are operating with good ergonomics and have a positive at-home work environment is essential to long-term remote work success.